-We estimate NSP to have increases to the Nebraska State Patrol Cash Fund as a result of fees charged for background checks under the bill.
-We also estimate revenue decreases to their Drug Control and Education Cash Fund of \$30,000 per fiscal year as a result of excluding those lawfully in possession of cannabis as a result of the Nebraska Medical Cannabis Patient Protection Act and the Nebraska Medical Cannabis Regulation Act from the tax under section 77-4303.
+The NSP estimates increases to the Nebraska State Patrol Cash Fund in FY27 and FY28 as a result of fees charged for background checks under the bill.
+NSP also estimates revenue decreases to their Drug Control and Education Cash Fund of \$30,000 per fiscal year as a result of excluding those lawfully in possession of cannabis as a result of the Nebraska Medical Cannabis Patient Protection Act and the Nebraska Medical Cannabis Regulation Act from the tax under section 77-4303 with a corresponding increase to General Fund and decrease to Cash Fund appropriations to cover agency expenses.
 We estimate minimal revenue losses to the Department of Revenue's Marijuana and Controlled Substances Tax Administration Fund as well as revenue losses to counties as a result of this tax change.
-If further information is received from NSP, the fiscal note will be updated with any identified revenues and costs for the agency.